anishmadan23/foundational_fsod/README.md

 Create `models/` in the root directory and download pre-trained model [here](https://huggingface.co/anishmadan23/foundational_fsod/tree/main/pretrained_models/)

 ## Replicating Detic ZS baseline on all datasets in RF-20VL
+0. Make a csv file titled `datasets_links.csv`, with all dataset urls provided on this [webpage](https://app.roboflow.com/roboflow-20-vl-fsod-fa5i3).

-1. All dataset links are in `datasets_links.csv` .
+1. We provide the csv file with links: `datasets_links.csv` .
 To download and preprocess the data, run

 ```bash
 python scripts/preprocess_data.py